Codedestiny1/Cyber/README.md

 ![FilebeatPlaybook]()
 ![MetricbeatPlaybook]()

--Run ansible-playbook filebeat-playbook.yml from the filebeat folder -Run ansible-playbook metricbeat-playbook.yml from the metricbeat folder
+- Run ansible-playbook filebeat-playbook.yml from the filebeat folder
+- Run ansible-playbook metricbeat-playbook.yml from the metricbeat folder